vuejs/vuex/docs/api/index.md

   })
   ```

-  Then, pass the defined injection key as the second argument for the `app.use` method.
+  Then, pass the defined key as the second argument for the `app.use` method.

   ```ts
   // main.ts